samvera-labs/ramp/src/components/MetadataDisplay/MetadataDisplay.md

 MetadataDisplay component, renders any available metadata in a given IIIF manifest.
-This component reads manifest data from state provided Contexts, therefore it should be wrapped by the context providers.
+This component reads manifest data from central state management provided by Contexts.
+Thus it should be wrapped by context providers using `IIIFPlayer` which is the component in Ramp providing these out of the box.

 `MetadataDisplay` component allows the following props;
 - `displayTitle`: accepts a Boolean value, which has a default value of `true` and is _not required_.
 This allows to hide the title in the `MetadataDisplay` component if it's included in the metadata of the IIIF manifest.
 In some use-cases where the title is already visible in some other part of the page, this can  be used to avoid displaying the title in multiple places.